rejetto/hfs/dev-plugins.md

   ```
   You'll find more examples by studying plugins like `antidos` or `antibrute`.
   To interrupt other middlewares on this http request, call `ctx.stop()`.
+  In past versions stop() was not available, and to get the same effect you'd `return true`, therefore a possible way
+  to be compatible with older versions is to `return ctx.stop?.() || true`.

   If you want to execute something in the "upstream" of middlewares, return a function.
 This function can be async.
   You can read more in [the ctx object](#the-ctx-object) section.